Y

 Overview

-Epitaph 1997 is an Action RPG built in Unity, drawn from Chinese Taoist exorcism — a blend of Eastern horror and spell-craft combat.
+Epitaph 1997 is an Action RPG built in Unity, drawn from Chinese Taoist exorcism.
+It blends Eastern horror with spell-craft combat.
 The project was highlighted in the NYU Game Center 2022 end-of-year showcase.

 I led level design and producing, shaping a 2.5D world where ritual, material, and memory power the player's arsenal.
 Every spell is a recipe; every room is a puzzle dressed as a haunting.